SantiMora06/Spear-the-fish-game/README.md

 - Add threats that doesn't kill you but takes points from the score.
 - Increase speed of the threats and fishes depending on the score.
 - Creating an infinite mode where you will challenge yourself.
-- Create a High-Scores to track locally the score and player's name.
+- Create a High-Scores to track locally the score and player's name. :merman:
 - Add more images on fish info.
 - Add a big threat every "x" points, as a Megalodon or a whalekiller.
 - Make the threats and fishes appear more split, not one on the other.